ONEARMY/community-platform/packages/documentation/docs/Backend Development/integrations.md

 ## Configuration

 Sometimes specific urls/api_keys need to be stored to use with the service.
-This is best done using config variables so that they are not exposed publically, such as those described at [`functions/src/config/config.ts`](https://github.com/ONEARMY/community-platform/blob/master/functions/src/config/config.ts).
+This is best done using config variables so that they are not exposed publicly, such as those described at [`functions/src/config/config.ts`](https://github.com/ONEARMY/community-platform/blob/master/functions/src/config/config.ts).